 A workers compensation lawyer will tell you that the first question you need to ask after suffering an injury on the job is, does your employer carry workers’ compensation insurance?
 According to the Georgia State Board of Workers’ Compensation, all businesses with three or more workers are required to carry workers’ compensation insurance.

-If you are unsure about your workers’ compensation eligibility or whether or not your employer has workers’ compensation insurance, Bader Law Firm, LLC can help.
+If you are unsure about your workers’ compensation eligibility or whether or not your employer has workers’ compensation insurance, Bader Scott Injury Lawyers can help.
 We invite you to take advantage of our firm’s free initial consultation where a professional workers compensation lawyer will verify your employer’s coverage as well as your right to receive benefits.

 Who is not eligible for workers’ compensation in Georgia?